NEET/JEE Coaching Scholarship

 Carbylamine reaction-

-Aliphatic and aromatic primary amines on reacting with chloroform and ethanolic KOH form isocyanides or carbylamine which is foul smelling substance.
-Secondary and tertiary amine does not give this reaction.
-This reaction is known as carbylamine reaction or isocyanide test.
+Aliphatic and aromatic primary amines reacting with chloroform and ethanolic KOH form isocyanides or carbylamine which is a foul-smelling substance.
+Secondary and tertiary amines do not give this reaction.
+This reaction is known as the carbylamine reaction or isocyanide test.
 It is used to distinguish primary amine.

 Answer :